 You’ve been able to view this information for a long time, but unless you knew how to use command lines, these were details available only for advanced users.
-However, starting with Windows 10, the Settings app makes it easy to view the full network configuration for all your adapters installed on your device.
+However, starting with Windows 10, the Settings app makes it easy to view the complete network configuration for all your adapters installed on your device.

 In this guide, you’ll learn the steps to view the current configuration for your networking adapters on Windows 10.